pavpapac/MLEM-source-reconstruction/README.md

     PSF.mat: The PSF kernel needed for the profile deconvolution step.
 This needs to be in the same directory as the srcrec_main. example_sources.mat: 3 example sets of crossplane and inplane fluence profiles and st. dev.

-OUTPUT

-    A: The linac geometry system matrix,
-    field_opt (mm) : the optimum field size selected,
-    snrec: the reconstructed source fluence profile,
-    snrec_std: the st dev of reconstructed source fluence profile, FWHMrec (mm) : FWHM of reconstructed source, FWHMstd (mm) : std of FWHM of reconstructed source, TWHMrec (mm) : TWHM of rec source,
-    TWHMstd (mm) : std of TWHM of rec source, pro_err90_10 : mean absolute error between input and reconstructed profile in the 90-10 % dose region, src_RMSE100_10 : rmse between the rec source and a gaussian fit in the 100-10 % fluence region

-The code outputs also a figure exhibiting (a) the reconstructed source and a gaussian fit, (b) the measured and reconstructed profile and (c) the field opimization cost function.

 The source reconstruction process (summary)